airmash-refugees/airmash-frontend/README.md

   them
 - Server ping checks are disabled simply to avoid spamming the dev console when trying to figure out other issues
+- Print a nice error when WebSocket connections fail

 ### This repository contains proprietary code